leiradel/qrc1/README.md

 ### Code 2 of 5

+1. Include the file `src/i25_rom.asm` in your project; it can be in ROM
 1. Define `i25_message` in RAM with 1 plus the maximum message size that will be needed
 1. Implement the same routines for your platform as the QR Code version 1
 1. Set the byte at `i25_message` to the message length; it must be even and the maximum length is only limited by the screen size though 254 is a hard limit imposed by the byte